svermeulen/vim-yoink/README.md

 It provides very similar functionality to [nvim-miniyank](https://github.com/bfredl/nvim-miniyank), [YankRing.vim](https://github.com/vim-scripts/YankRing.vim), [vim-yankstack](https://github.com/maxbrunsfeld/vim-yankstack) or the yank features in [vim-easyclip](https://github.com/svermeulen/vim-easyclip).

+Also see [here](https://www.youtube.com/watch?v=uKVLpZH79IQ&t=491s) if you prefer watching a video explanation of this plugin instead of the below text.

 ## Mappings

 Note that by default Yoink will not affect the way Vim behaves in any way.
 You have to add one or more of the following maps or enable one of the optional settings to produce an effect.